Internally-Convex Drawings of Outerplanar Graphs in Small Area: Preliminaries

 A \emph{drawing} of a graph maps each vertex to a distinct point in the plane and each edge to a Jordan arc between its endpoints.
 In a \emph{grid drawing} vertices have integer coordinates.
 Let~$\Gamma$ be a grid drawing of a graph.
 Let $\max_q(\Gamma)$ and $\min_q(\Gamma)$ be the maximum and minimum $q$-coordinate of a vertex in $\Gamma$, with $q \in \{x,y\}$, respectively.
 The \emph{height} $h(\Gamma)$ and \emph{width} $w(\Gamma)$ of~$\Gamma$ are the positive integers $h(\Gamma) = \max_y(\Gamma)-\min_y(\Gamma) + 1$ and $w(\Gamma) = \max_x(\Gamma)-\min_x(\Gamma) + 1$, respectively.
 In other words, $h(\Gamma)$ and $w(\Gamma)$ represent the number of horizontal and vertical grid lines intersecting the smallest axis-parallel rectangle enclosing $\Gamma$, respectively.
 The \emph{area} of a drawing is the product of its width and height.

 A drawing is \emph{planar} if no two edges intersect, except at a common end-point.
 In a planar drawing, a vertex or an edge is \emph{external} if it is incident to the outer face, and \emph{internal} otherwise.
-A graph is \emph{planar} if it admits a planar drawing.
-A graph is \emph{outerplanar} if it admits a planar drawing in which each vertex is external.
+A drawing is \emph{outerplanar} if it is planar and every vertex is external.
+A graph is \emph{planar} if it admits a planar drawing and \emph{outerplanar} if it admits an outerplanar drawing.
 A planar drawing partitions the plane into topologically connected regions called \emph{faces}.
 The unbounded face is the \emph{outer face}, whereas the bounded faces are the \emph{internal faces}.
 Two planar drawings of a connected graph are \emph{equivalent} if they induce (i) the same counter-clockwise order of the edges incident to each vertex and (ii) the same counter-clockwise order of the edges along the boundaries of their outer faces.
 The equivalence classes of equivalent outerplanar drawings are called \emph{outerplanar embeddings}, or in this paper just \emph{embeddings}.
 An \emph{outerplane graph} is a planar graph equipped with an outerplanar embedding.
 A biconnected outerplanar graph has a unique outerplanar embedding (up to an inversion of all the orders defining the embedding), hence we often talk about faces of a biconnected outerplane graph, referring to faces of its unique outerplanar embedding.
 Also, a drawing of a graph is \emph{embedding-preserving} if it respects an embedding associated to the graph.

 In a \emph{straight-line drawing}, edges are drawn as straight-line segments.
 In a planar straight-line drawing, a face is \emph{convex} (\emph{strictly-convex}) if it is delimited by a polygon whose internal angles are not larger than $180^\circ$ (resp.\ are smaller than $180^\circ$).
 A \emph{convex drawing} (a \emph{strictly-convex drawing}) is a straight-line planar drawing in which every face, including the outer face, is convex (resp., strictly-convex).
 An \emph{internally-convex drawing} (an \emph{internally-strictly-convex drawing}) is a straight-line planar drawing in which every internal face, but not necessarily the outer face, is convex (resp., strictly-convex).
 When dealing with outerplanar graphs, we do not require convex drawings to be outerplanar per se.
 Our results however hold in the strongest possible sense: The lower bounds on the area hold true even for drawings that are not outerplanar, while the upper bounds are proved by constructing outerplanar drawings.